TheIvasyl/CustomerTimesTestTask2/README.md

 When you run an application it starts with SplashScreen, where the data is pulled from network and inserted to a database.
 It might take some time, since there is relatively big volume of data.
 Then it starts main activity, which initializes a RecyclerView and loads first page (40 items) of records form database and presents it on a screen as a list.
 On scroll it loads an another page.

-The records Json life (Querry.json) was trimmed to 723 elements, since most of free mocking services do not support big Json responses.
+The records Json file (Querry.json) was trimmed to 723 elements, since most of free mocking services do not support big Json responses.

 Also, I didn't add progress bars on loading data, so be patient and wait a bit while data is getting loaded.
 Especially while database is getting filled with records.